-Academic Advising Office
+Academic Advising Department

-One Stop Center, First Floor, Building B, Extension 2484

-The Academic Advising Center is available to assist students in planning course work to complete their academic goals.
-Every new degree or certificate-seeking student is required to have an initial meeting with an Student Success Coach.
+One Stop Center, First Floor, Building B, Extension 2484 The Academic Advising Department is available to assist students in planning course work to complete their academic goals.
+Every new degree or certificate-seeking student is required to have an initial meeting with a Student Success Coach.
 All services are also available virtually.
 Frequent contact with your Success Coach will help to ensure that students have current academic information and are making progress toward their educational goals.
 You can reach Academic Advising at (708)656-8000 Ext.
-2484 or Advising@morton.edu

-Counseling Service-Morton College offers counseling services for currently enrolled students.
-One-on-one counseling is available for students who want to talk with someone about stress, anxiety, family issues, depression or any other educational or personal concerns they may be experiencing.

-All services are free of charge for enrolled Morton College students and all information is held confidential.
+2484 or onestop@morton.edu Counseling Service-Morton College offers counseling services for currently enrolled students.
+One-on-one counseling is available for students who want to talk with a licensed therapist about the well-being of their mental health, or any other educational or personal concerns they may be experiencing.
+All services are free of charge for enrolled Morton College students.
 While most information shared is confidential, there are a few exceptions due to existing laws.
 Counselors will go into more detail about these exceptions during the student's initial visit.
-Counseling service is available by appointment, contact (708)656-8000, ext.2318 to schedule an appointment.

-Educational Planning-Student Success Coaches assist students with course selection, developing short- and long-term schedules, and choosing core elective courses for transfer to four-year colleges and universities, and students pursuing certificate and career degrees.

-Academic Information-Student Success Coaches provide information on College policy, the College Catalog and refer students to appropriate campus facilities

-Graduation Planning-Student Success Coaches assist students with meeting graduation requirements.
+Counseling service is available by appointment only by emailing personalcounseling@morton.edu or by calling (708) 656-8000 Ext 2484 Educational Planning -Student Success Coaches assist students with course selection, developing short- and long-term schedules, and choosing core elective courses for transfer to four-year colleges and universities, and students pursuing certificate and career degrees.
+Academic Information -Student Success Coaches provide information on College policy, the College Catalog and refer students to appropriate campus facilities.
+Graduation Planning -Student Success Coaches assist students with meeting graduation requirements.
 Students are required to meet with a Student Success Coach for a pre-graduation audit one semester prior to the expected graduation date.

-Transfer Guides-Transfer guides are planning tools used to select appropriate MC courses in preparation for transfer.
+Transfer Guides -Transfer guides are planning tools used to select appropriate MC courses in preparation for transfer.
 College Representatives-Throughout the year the college hosts individual visits from admission counselors, representing over 30 colleges and universities.

-College Fairs-The College sponsors various college fairs each year, one of them being the Private Illinois Colleges and Universities (PICU) Fair which features private transfer institutions.

-College Campus Visits-The College hosts visits to various transfer universities in Illinois.
-Campus visits provide students the opportunity to meet with university representatives, current undergraduate students, and experience the campus first hand.
-Participation is free to all currently enrolled MC students who are in good standing.

-College Tours-Become more familiar with MC by taking a campus tour.
-A tour of the college is a perfect way to learn your way around the campus, visit our state-of-the-art facilities and experience

-Scholarship Information-Students are provided with scholarship information offered by colleges, universities and private agencies.

-Registration

-Registering for a Course

-All students planning on attending MC must register for courses and pay tuition and fees before being considered officially enrolled.
-The Course Schedule lists days and times courses are offered and registration instructions.

-All students are encouraged to take the MC Placement Exam and meet with an Student Success Coach before registering to ensure that appropriate courses are taken.
-To set-up an appointment, contact the Academic Advising Department at 708 656 8000 ext.
-2484.

-Late Registration